-Revenues are based upon two components, demand and energy.
+Power revenues are based upon two components, demand and energy.
 The demand component is a fixed amount established for the fiscal year, which is recognized ratably throughout the year.
 Beginning September 1, 2018, in accordance with the Joint Operating Agreement, these fixed costs are charged separately by business unit: Generation, Transmission, and Mine.
 The energy component was based on a per unit generation amount and was recognized as generation occurred.
 As of October 2018, the Agency no longer produces electricity and therefore, there is no longer an energy component.
 Transmission revenues are determined by the PUCT annually based on regulatory filings and are recognized ratably throughout the year by the Agency.

 The Agency distinguishes between operating and non-operating revenues and expenses consistent with the criteria used to identify cash flows from operating activities in the Statement of Cash Flows.
 Generally, the Agency classifies revenues generated from power sales and transmission usage along with ancillary services as operating revenues.
 Production operating and maintenance, transmission operating and maintenance, general and administrative, transmission system access fee and depreciation on the Agency's electric plant assets are classified as operating expenses.
-All other income and expenses, including investment revenues, interest expense, amortization of debt costs, regulatory assets recovered in the current year, member contributions, and refunds to Member Cities are considered non-operating activity.
-Although GCSES is no longer operated, the Generation division continues to incur expenses related to maintaining plant equipment in preparation for either the sale or decommissioning of the assets.
+All other income and expenses, including investment revenues, interest expense, amortization of debt premiums and gain on refundings, regulatory asset activity, member contributions, and refunds to Member Cities are considered non-operating activity.
+Although GCSES has been sold, the Generation division continues to incur expenses related to overseeing the decommissioning of the assets as completed by the new owner (as required by the Asset Purchase Agreement).
 These expenses are recovered as part of the Generation charge to the Member Cities.